Early Learning Victoria centres are inclusive places.

 - Early Childhood Australia: Position statement on disability inclusion

-- Family Matters Queensland: Our Way – A generational strategy for Aboriginal and Torres Strait Islander children and families 2017–2037.
+- Family Matters Queensland: Family Matters Queensland: Our Way – A generational strategy for Aboriginal and Torres Strait Islander children and families 2017–2037.

 Definitions

-Culture: The values and traditions of groups of people that may be passed from one generation to another.
+Culture: The values and traditions of groups of people, often passed from one generation to another.

-Diversity: Refers to all characteristics that make individuals different from one another, including religion, language, ethnicity, beliefs, age, gender, sex, sexual orientation, level of ability, additional needs, socioeconomic status, educational attainment, personality, marital and/or parental status, family structure, lifestyle, and general life/work experience.
+Diversity: Refers to all characteristics that make individuals different from one another.
+They include religion, language, ethnicity, beliefs, age, gender, sex, sexual orientation, level of ability, additional needs, socioeconomic status, educational attainment, personability, material and/or parental status, family structure, lifestyle, and general life/work experience.

-Inclusion: The engagement and involvement of children and families to ensure that all individuals have an equal opportunity to participate and achieve their maximum potential.
+Inclusion: Engaging and involving all children and families so everyone has an equal opportunity to take part and achieve their best.

 LGBTQIA+: Stands for lesbian, gay, bisexual, transgender, queer/questioning, intersex and asexual/aromantic/agender.
 It’s an evolving term that represents a diverse range of identities and experiences.